siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 2\bar u_{\mathrm{in}}.
 $$

-This is the exact *compression* statement: the mean density doubles because the same transported content is recovered on half the transport volume.
+This is the exact *compression* statement: the mean energy density doubles because the same transported content is recovered on half the transport volume.